-- Growth Overlay District of the County of Vermilion River Land Use Bylaw. - (b) Any existing intensive agricultural uses within the Urban Reserve designation may continue at the discretion of the Village of Dewberry.
-Any proposals for additional intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section 5.45.4 of this Intermunicipal Development Plan. - (c) For those areas having an Urban Reserve Designation, The Village may approve an area structure plan or community plan for urban residential purposes, subject to any applicable amendment requirements under Section (i)(i) of this IDP.
-Area structure plans and community plans providing for further urban residential development within the IDP Area should be evaluated according to the following criteria: - i. conversion of good agricultural land in the most prudent and efficient manner possible; - ii. efficient and cost-effective development of roads and servicing systems and facilities; - iii. impacts of development on existing adjacent land uses within both municipalities; - iv. impacts caused by incompatible rural and urban uses; - v. traffic impacts within both municipalities; - vi. adequate access through developing areas for residents of both municipalities; - vii. proper protection of natural areas and continuous open space systems; - viii. effects of development in environmentally sensitive or hazardous areas; and - ix. appropriate intermunicipal referral and communication as provided for under Section 5.45.4 of this Intermunicipal Development Plan.
+- (a) Non-intensive agricultural uses may continue to be approved at the discretion of the County in accordance with the Urban Growth Area (UGA) Overlay District of the County of Vermilion River Land Use Bylaw. - (b) Any existing intensive agricultural uses within the Urban Reserve designation may continue at the discretion of the Village of Paradise Valley.
+Any proposals for additional intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section 5.45.4 of this Intermunicipal Development Plan. - (c) For those areas having an Urban Reserve Designation, The Village may approve an area structure plan or community plan for urban residential purposes, subject to any applicable amendment requirements under Section 5.85.8 of this IDP.
+Area structure plans and community plans providing for further urban residential development within the IDP Area should be evaluated according to the following criteria: - i. conversion of good agricultural land in the most prudent and efficient manner possible; - ii. efficient and cost-effective development of roads and servicing systems and facilities; - iii. impacts of development on existing adjacent land uses within both municipalities; - iv. impacts caused by incompatible rural and urban uses; - v. traffic impacts within both municipalities; - vi. adequate access through developing areas for residents of both municipalities;